appujet/lavamusic/README.md

 # Donate

- By Donating, You Will Help Me To Maintain This Bot
+ By Donating, You Will Help Me To Maintain This Project

 - [PayPal](https://www.paypal.me/sdip521)